MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 Before you configure proxy settings, make sure that:

 - You know the proxy server name or IP address and port (optional).
 If you don’t have this information, contact your network administrator.
-- You configure the proxy server prior to Arc registration that communicates with Azure.
+- You configure the proxy server before you [Register to Arc and assign permissions](../deploy/deployment-arc-register-server-permissions.md).

-Here are additional considerations to keep in mind before you configure proxy settings:
+> [!NOTE]

-- Authenticated proxies are not supported in this release.
+> Authenticated proxies are not supported in this release.

 ## Configure proxy settings for Azure Stack HCI operating system